 Please note: There is no access to ANZCA-subscribed library resources via this guide.

 Elsevier is making its biomedical database Embase available to Hinari users with immediate effect.
 Researchers and healthcare professionals in developing countries now have access to one of the world’s most comprehensive biomedical literature databases.

 Find out more

-The Overseas Aid committee is "committed to improving education and training capacity in anaesthesia and pain medicine in response to the needs expressed by low and middle income countries (LMIC)".
+The Global Development committee is "committed to improving education and training capacity in anaesthesia and pain medicine in response to the needs expressed by low and middle income countries (LMIC)".

-Fellows of ANZCA and the Faculty of Pain Medicine develop and contribute to variety of anaesthesia and pain medicine programs across the Pacific, Asia and Africa.
-In response to a number of frequently asked questions the Overseas Aid Committee has prepared a fact sheet for ANZCA Fellows and trainees interested in international volunteering available here.
+Fellows of the college develop and contribute to variety of anaesthesia and pain medicine programs across the Pacific, Asia and Africa.
+In response to a number of frequently asked questions the Global Development Committee has prepared information for fellows and trainees interested in working and teaching overseas.

-For further information please visit the Community Development page on the ANZCA website, which includes resources and initiatives like:
+For further information please visit the Global health page on the ANZCA website, which includes resources and initiatives like:

 We rely on your feedback to further develop and support user access to the ANZCA Library.
 Use the link below to provide content suggestions, as well as to make recommendations, report issues, and to give general feedback.

 ANZCA acknowledges the traditional custodians of Country throughout Australia and recognises their unique cultural and spiritual relationships to the land, waters and seas and their rich contribution to society.
 We pay our respects to ancestors and Elders, past, present, and emerging.